Main Office: 20541 Pascal Way Lake Forest, CA 92630

 • Reviewing Portfolios and Past Projects

-Request to see the contractor’s portfolio or past projects to assess the quality of their work.
-A reputable contractor will proudly showcase their accomplishments and provide references for you to contact.
-Examine their previous projects’ craftsmanship, attention to detail, and aesthetics.
+Ask to see the contractor’s portfolio or past projects to judge their work quality.
+A good contractor will proudly show their accomplishments and give references.
+Check the craftsmanship, attention to detail, and aesthetics of their previous projects.

 Meeting and Interviewing Contractors